kingparra/hpfp/07_-_more_functional_patterns/notes.rst

 Another issue is that of non-exhaustive patterns.
 This is when you don't have patterns defined to deal with every case.
 (A partial function.)
-You patterns will then fail to match, and return bottom, which will throw an exception, which if unhandled will make your program fail.
+You patterns will then fail to match, and return bottom, which will throw an exception, that if unhandled will make your program fail.

-When given an input without a case, the patterns will fail to match and return bottom, which will cause an exception.

-It helps to have ``-Wall`` turned on.
-GHC will then warn about both of these situations.
+Turn on ``-Wall`` and GHC will warn you about overlapping and non-exhaustive patterns.
+(Along with a bunch of other things!)

 .. include:: exercises/7.4.4_-_variety_pack.rst